Gods and Goddesses

 Zagreus's lineage places him at the heart of divine intrigue.
 As the son of Zeus and Persephone, he bridges the realms of Olympus and the underworld.
 His tragic fate at the hands of the Titans underscores the recurring theme of divine succession struggles in Greek mythology, echoing the conflicts between Uranus, Cronus, and Zeus.

-Though Zagreus was not widely worshipped in mainstream Greek religion, his presence was significant in Orphic mystery cults, which promised initiates a blessed afterlife through devotion and ritual.
+Though Zagreus was not widely worshiped in mainstream Greek religion, his presence was significant in Orphic mystery cults, which promised initiates a blessed afterlife through devotion and ritual.
 These esoteric traditions revered him as a symbol of the soul's journey—suffering, dismemberment, and eventual rebirth into a higher state of being.

 Legacy and Significance